matijapretnar/proofs/user-defined-effects-expressive-power/README.md

 extensions of MAM.
 First, we have the files:

 * `syntax.sig`, which gives the syntax of all the extensions and
-* `syntax.mod`, which defines typing and operational semantics,
+* `syntax.mod`, which defines typing and operational semantics.

-which are an amalgamation of the corresponding files in the `safety` directory.
+Both files are an amalgamation of the corresponding files in the `safety` directory.
 Next, for any two extensions XXX and YYY, we have three files:

 * `xxx2yyy.sig`, which gives signatures of the translation relations, one for each syntactic family,
 * `xxx2yyy.mod`, which defines the translations and